Country Living in a Cariboo Valley

 Look at the huge size of these potatoes!

-In late September, when it is harvest time, use a pitchfork or shovel to Carefully dig up the plant.
+In late September, when it is harvest time, use a pitch fork or shovel to Carefully dig up the plant.

+Using your hands instead will ensure you won’t stab any potatoes.
 Make sure you get all the potatoes, they are great at hiding!
 Dig deep to ensure they have all been harvested.

 Bonus points if you can always find that original seed potato!
 It’ll be the mushy, soggy one at the bottom of the hole.